Are accounting students overloaded and under-supported?

 How can timetabling reduce exam pressure?

 Exam pressure intensifies when high‑stakes assessments coincide with substantial coursework.
-Map summative deadlines across modules, avoid bunching, and space submissions and examinations so students have time to prepare well.
+Map summative deadlines across modules, avoid bunching, and space submissions and exams so students have time to prepare well.
 Publish a single assessment calendar, minimise late changes, and use short “change windows” so updates do not create last‑minute pile‑ups.
 Structuring the academic year to include genuine recovery periods improves performance and wellbeing.

 When does group work help rather than hinder learning?